A well-maintained yard with a lush, green lawn and a variety of plants along the edges, with garden lights and a wooden fence in the background.

 Green logo of a turtle above the words "Good Sweet Earth" on a black background.

-A natural lawn care company dedicated to growing healthier turf in West Michigan.
+A natural lawn company dedicated to growing healthier turf in West Michigan.

 An organic yard made simple.